Anjana Basu

-Anjana Basu is a Bengali Indian actress and BJP politician based in Kolkata.
+Anjana Basu is an Indian actress and politician who works in Bengali films and television.
 She started her acting career with modelling, and gradually with a serial "Robir Aloy" which aired on Alpha Bangla (presently known as Zee Bangla), she came into the limelight.
 The year was 2003.
-In 2005, she was a part of a horror film, Raat Barota Panch, after which she didn't have to look back.
+In 2005, she was a part of a horror film, Raat Barota Panch.

 She has appeared in Aniket Chattopadhyay's Chha-e Chhuti and Bye Bye Bangkok.
 She has also worked in television mega-serials like Gaaner Oparey, Shonar Horin, Debdas, Bidhir Bidhan, Bodhuboron etc. Anjana has worked with Amol Palekar in Krishnakali.